DionaeaMuscipulaTeam/attack-engine/README.md

 # About attack-engine
-the attack-engine tool is a tool that collects data on the cibe site and generates attacks.
+the attack-engine tool is a tool that collect data and generates attacks.

 # Usage